Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

 {\em Introduction}---Interest in developing new platforms for efficient solar energy conversion has drawn attention to the photovoltaic properties of new materials and the physics of their light-matter interactions.
 The bulk photovoltaic effect (BPVE), sometimes also referred to as the photogalvanic effect (PGE), has attracted much attention, as it can directly convert light to a DC current~\cite{Sturman1992}.
 The BPVE is a second-order nonlinear response that can be decomposed into terms that are symmetric and antisymmetric in the polarization states of the light, corresponding to a linear photogalvanic effect (LPGE) and a circular photogalvanic effect (CPGE), respectively~\cite{Sturman1992}.
-The experimentally-observable BPVE has contributions from intrinsic coupling of light to electronic states, as well as the scattering of excited carriers with phonons, electrons, and other excitations.
-The ballistic current is an important mechanism of the BPVE and emerges in both LPGE and CPGE \cite{alperovich1982photogalvanic,Sturman_2019,duc2019ballistic,dai2020ballistic}.
-Asymmetric electron-phonon or electron-electron scattering can induce an asymmetric distribution of photo-excited charge carriers on the conduction band which can result in a ballistic current for linear and circular polarizations of the external optical field.
+The ballistic current is an important mechanism of the BPVE and emerges in both LPGE and CPGE \cite{alperovich1982photogalvanic,Sturman_2019,duc2019ballistic,dai2020ballistic}, where an asymmetric distribution of photo-excited charge carriers on the conduction band are induced by electron-phonon or electron-electron scattering.
 Apart from the ballistic current, the CPGE is usually described as an injection current.
-Owing to the phase lag between orthogonal components of a circularly-polarized beam, an asymmetry in the excited state population at time-reversed momenta $\mathbf{k}$ and $-\mathbf{k}$ can be induced, leading to a polar distribution of excited carriers in momentum space and a net current~\cite{Sipe00p5337,laman2005ultrafast}.
+Owing to the phase lag between orthogonal components of a circularly-polarized beam, an asymmetry in the excited state population at time-reversed momenta $\mathbf{k}$ and $-\mathbf{k}$ can be induced ~\cite{Sipe00p5337,laman2005ultrafast}.
 In a two-band model, the carrier generation rate can be related to the Berry curvature, which relates the trace of the CPGE tensor to the quantized topological charge of degenerate points in the band structure for a Weyl semimetal~\cite{de2017quantized}.
-In LPGE, other than ballistic current, shift current can be described as a coherent response associated with the real-space shift of an electron induced by a dipole-mediated vertical inter-band transition.
-This is described by the difference in the Berry connection between pairs of bands and the derivative of the phase of dipole matrix elements ~\cite{vonBaltz81p5590}.
+In LPGE, other than ballistic current, shift current can be described as a coherent response associated with the real-space shift of an electron induced by a dipole-mediated vertical inter-band transition ~\cite{vonBaltz81p5590}.
 Recent photo-Hall measurements of both LPGE and CPGE in an applied magnetic field have successfully separated the shift and ballistic contributions to the electric charge current \cite{burger2019direct,burger2020shift}.
-First principles studies ~\cite{Young12p116601, ibanez2018ab,wang2017first} of the shift current have lead to the prediction and discovery of many new photovoltaic materials.
-Recently, various novel quantum materials, including topological insulators~\cite{tan2016enhancement, kim2017shift}, Weyl semimetals~\cite{zhang2018photogalvanic,Li2017RhSi}, and newly synthesized low-dimensional materials~\cite{cook2017design, rangel2017large,zhang2019enhanced} are all predicted to have large shift current responses.
+First principles studies ~\cite{Young12p116601, ibanez2018ab,wang2017first} of the shift current have led to the prediction and discovery of many new photovoltaic materials~\cite{tan2016enhancement, kim2017shift,zhang2018photogalvanic,Li2017RhSi,cook2017design, rangel2017large,zhang2019enhanced}.